 My husband and I have been married almost 10 years.
 My how time flies!
 Sometimes it is hard to remember my life without him in it - what an exciting journey you are about to begin.

-I asked my friends on my Facebook what advice they would give to someone getting married and this is what I received and I have added my two cents to it:
+I asked my friends on my Facebook what advice they would give to someone getting married and this is what I received and I have added my thoughts as well:

 I found a quote that I really like.:

 “Marriage is a journey toward an unknown destination – the discovery that people must share not only what they don’t know about each other, but what they don’t know about themselves.”
 Michael Ventura ~ I am still learning things about myself.